-Since the first runner in December 2011, James Tate Racing has already sent out nearly 250 winners to win approximately £2 million of prize money in just over five seasons.
+Since the first runner in December 2011, James Tate Racing has already sent out over 250 winners to win approximately £2.5 million of prize money.
 The statistics also tell a story as an incredible 60% of runners finish in the first four (see our stats on the Racing Posts HERE).

 El Manati (Martin Dwyer) winning her maiden at Leicester by 9 lengths and in the process breaking the juvenile track record